Q. Do all hernias require surgery?

-A. Modern surgical techniques including the open "tension free" Lichtenstein repair and laparoscopic inguinal hernia repair have led to rapid recovery.
-The length of stay in hospital and recovery times vary according to the extent of the operation and your general health, but most patients undergo outpatient surgery and are back to normal activity within a week.
+A. Modern surgical techniques including the open "tension-free" Lichtenstein repair and laparoscopic inguinal hernia repair have led to rapid recovery.
+The length of stay in hospital and recovery times vary according to the extent of the operation and your general health, but most patients undergo outpatient surgery and are back to normal activity within one week.
 It is normal to take pain medications post-operatively to help with your recovery.
-Walking, movement, and routine activity are encouraged immediately after surgery.
-Strenuous activity should be avoided for 4 weeks after surgery.
+Walking, movement and routine activity are encouraged immediately after surgery.
+Strenuous activity should be avoided for four weeks after surgery.

 Q. How are hernias repaired?

 A. Surgery remains the only way to repair a hernia.
 Methods include open and laparoscopic repairs.
-Different mesh types are used as well as variations in technique depending on your individual case.
-Surgical options and their risks and benefits will be discussed with you t the time of your consultation.
+Different mesh types are used as well as variations in technique, depending on your individual case.
+Surgical options and their risks and benefits will be discussed with you at the time of your consultation.

 Q. Can my hernia be repaired without general anesthesia?

 A. Yes.
 This is one of the many conveniences of the Lichtenstein operation.
-Most inguinal, femoral, and umbilical hernias can be repaired under local or regional anesthesia.
-Sedation may be administered based upon individual preference in consultation with our Anesthesiologists.
+Most inguinal, femoral and umbilical hernias can be repaired under local or regional anesthesia.
+Sedation may be administered based on individual preference in consultation with our anesthesiologists.
 Laparoscopic repair requires a general anesthetic and temporary intubation with a breathing tube.
 For patients that prefer to avoid general anesthesia and those that have medical comorbidities that make general anesthesia higher risk, open surgery is preferred.